microsoft/pxt-common-packages/libs/game/docs/reference/sprites/sprite/set-flag.md

 mySprite.setFlag(SpriteFlag.StayInScreen, true)
 ```

 Setting ``stay in screen`` to **ON** forces the sprite to remain in the view of the screen.
 The sprite stays in the current view of the screen even if a new position set for it is outside of the screen.
-The sprite in the following example always appears on the screen event though is initial position is off the screen and its motion will send it past the screen edge.
+The sprite in the following example always appears on the screen even though is initial position is off the screen and its motion will send it past the screen edge.

 ```blocks
 let mySprite = sprites.create(img`